 Q. Who should take the TOEFL exam?

-A: International students whose degrees are from Non- English speaking countries.
-(Canada, England, Ireland, South Africa, Australia are waived) The TOEFL or IELTS exam facilitates the visa process.
-Our International Office must also certify your proficiency in English.
-A TOEFL or IELTS score is the preferred way to do this.
+A: International students whose degrees are from Non-English speaking countries (Canada, England, Ireland, South Africa, Australia are waived).
+The TOEFL, IELTS or PTE Academic exam facilitates the visa process.
+Our International Office must also certify your proficiency in English through these exams.
+Visit https://www.temple.edu/grad/admissions/international.htm for minimum requirements.

 Q: Does the department accept transfer students from other departments?